Skip to main content

 Applying a blank Workflow

-It is also possible to apply a blank Project to a Company, rather than apply a Workflow Template that has already been designed.
-With this, you can build your Project fully "on the fly", adding steps as you go.
+It is also possible to apply a blank Workflow (Project or Sequence) to a record (e.g. a Company), rather than apply a Workflow Template that has already been designed.
+With this, you can build your Workflow fully "on the fly", adding steps as you go.

 To do this, apply a Workflow via a Preview or Full-Page Profile as described above (where you will see that the "Template" field is not a required field), and click "Create Workflow" without specifying a Template name.
 (You can also select "Empty workflow" from the Template name list for the same effect.)